gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 ### Code-along: improve user experience by formatting pivot tables (20 min)

-* Continue using the spreadsheet from the previous code-along
+1. Continue using the spreadsheet from the previous code-along
-* Demonstrate that pivot tables don't auto update
+2. Demonstrate that pivot tables don't auto update
-  * Demonstrate how to manually trigger an update
+3. Demonstrate how to manually trigger an update
-* Format pivot tables to make them easier to interpret
+4. Format pivot tables to make them easier to interpret
- * Sort of columns in pivot tables (primary and secondary sorts) including a sort of trip duration
+5. Sort of columns in pivot tables (primary and secondary sorts) including a sort of trip duration
-   * Note that what is primary and what is secondary is dependent on the position of the column in the pivot table
-   * Note how the sort is a sort of the trip duration values within the grouping defined by the ROW field values
+   * Note that the sort is a sort of the trip duration values within the grouping defined by the ROW field values
- * Add subtotals and grand totals
+6. Add subtotals and grand totals
- * Add filters for dimensions in a pivot table
+7. Add filters for a couple of dimensions in the pivot table
    * Add a filter for the meal type in the pivot table's FILTER area
    * Show that a filter can be either in the FILTERS area or in ROWS or COLUMNS, but not both
      * For an attribute in ROWS or COLUMNS, use the filter drop-down in the pivot table location
- * Show that row and column names, such a "Row Labels," can be manually changed to make it easier for the user to interpret
+8. Show that row and column names, such a "Row Labels," can be manually changed to make it easier for the user to interpret

 ### !challenge